ScottGeilen/ReverseString/README.md

 i want to be a software engineer when i grow up!

-Your reversed thing is:
+Your reversed text is:

 !pu worg i nehw reenigne erawtfos a eb ot tnaw i

-Another word? (y/n)
+Continue? (y/n)
 n